balena-io-experimental/starter-interface/README.md

 Pre-built components for adding to a page: https://github.com/maggie0002/balena-device-ui/tree/main/ui/src/components

 To add a component, import the component and add `<component-name />` where you require the component.
-An example insert of a hostname and ping component can be found here: https://github.com/maggie0002/balena-device-ui/blob/main/ui/src/pages/Settings.vue
+An example insert of a system-info component can be found here: https://github.com/maggie0002/balena-device-ui/blob/main/ui/src/pages/SystemInfo.vue

-Supervisor requests for interacting with the BalenaOS are stored here: https://github.com/maggie0002/balena-device-ui/blob/main/ui/src/axios/SupervisorRequests.ts.
+Supervisor and Balena SDK requests for interacting with the device are stored here: https://github.com/maggie0002/balena-device-ui/tree/main/ui/src/api.
 These are utilised in the components but can be used directly too.

 # Adding custom endpoints

 A backend for performing functions on the device is included.
 This is used to interact with the Balena supervisor.
-You can however, also add your own backend endpoints to interact with other peripherals or software here: https://github.com/maggie0002/balena-device-ui/blob/main/expressjs/src/routes/CustomRoutes.js
+You can however, also add your own backend endpoints to interact with other peripherals or software here: https://github.com/maggie0002/balena-device-ui/blob/main/expressjs/src/routes/v1/CustomRoutes.ts

 # Wi-Fi